Adult Tickets – $15 includes a bag of popcorn

 In case immediate shelter is required, as in the case of a tornado, the theatre will be opened and patrons are invited to enter or return to their vehicles.
 Once in the building, patrons are asked to continue appropriate social distancing as the situation allows.

-In the event of a cancellation, customers will have the opportunity to either transfer each ticket to the rescheduled film date, donate the value of the ticket to the SCA, transfer the ticket value to an SCA Art Pass, or receive a refund for the face value of the ticket (before fees).
+In the event of a cancellation, customers will have the opportunity to donate the value of the ticket to the SCA, transfer the ticket value to an SCA Art Pass, or receive a refund for the face value of the ticket (before fees).

 For the comfort and safety of all patrons, please respect the following rules: